 The Crown revisted

 Hallelujah!
 A pub menu full of classics done with a wow.
-Muddy gets stuck in at Heston Blumenthal's award-winning Crown at Bray.
+Muddy gets stuck in at Heston's award-winning Crown.

 Chocolate box good looks and a cluster of sensational places to eat, Bray is a Berkshire hot spot that would entice the most hardened food critic out of the London – and it’s pretty darn good for those of us who are already in the ‘hood (dabs mouth with a napkin*).
 One of the prettiest riverside villages in Berkshire and it just so happens to have 7, yes SEVEN, Michelin stars twinkling like Orion’s Belt.

 The roux Brothers’ The Waterside Inn and Heston’s Fat Duck are both triple starred and his dining pub The Hind’s Head has one.
 Impressive.
 But back to The Crown – Heston’s multi-award-winning gastropub that recently took its place in the UK’s Top 50 Gastropubs.

 The building feels Tudor (though that’s total guesswork on my part) with white render and black wooden external beams).
 Apparently King Charles II used to stop in for a beer while he was galloping off to see his mistress Nell Gwyn.
 For such a small village, it’s had a pretty saucy history with the royals.

 Deliberately traditional.
 Heston’s resisted the urge to refurbish and kept it deliciously ‘pubby’ – low ceilings, dark oak beams, higgledy-piggledy flow and open fires.
 There are several eating ‘areas’ that kind of flow into each other in the pub, keeping the feel intimate and buzzy – a useful set up if business was slow and you needed to create atmosphere in one section, though I’m not sure when that emergency measure will have to be put in place – when I tried it out on a weekday lunch it was virtually full.